lmzuccarelli/oc-mirror-deploy/README.md

 For sudo you will need to add your sudo password in the field *ansible_sudo_pass*

+Optionally you could execute the *setup.sh* script that will update all the var files using sed, add and update as you see fit

 ## Install oc-mirror clone, build, deploy, oc-mirror binary